oscillatingneutrino/Food-and-Agriculture-Exploratory-Analysis/README.md

 ## Trend in Total Agricultural Yield

 ![yields.png](TableauDashScreenshots/yields.png)
-*The overall yield for Mexico, Canada, and the United States.
+*The total yield across all sources for Mexico, Canada, and the United States.
 Overall yields show consistent progress in increments.
 Data taken from Faostat.*

 Agricultural yield has remained at consistent levels despite increases in changes in land temperature and total emissions.
 The release of greenhouse gases, the rises in global temperature, and the consequent effects this process has had on the environment is more nuanced and outside of the scope of this project.